Whiskey Pete's

 Whiskey Pete's is a defunct hotel and casino in Primm, Nevada, United States.
 The hotel had 777 rooms and suites, a swimming pool, a gift shop and four restaurants at the time of its closure.
-Whiskey Pete's is one of the Primm Valley Resorts, owned by Affinity Gaming.
+Whiskey Pete's is one of the Primm Valley Resorts, owned by JETT Gaming.
 The casino covered 34800 sqft and included a race and sports book.